rails/rails/guides/source/getting_started.md

 ### Running Migrations

-Now that you have defined what change to make to the database, use the following command to run the migrations:
+Now that you have defined what changes to make to the database, use the following command to run the migrations:

 ```bash
 $ bin/rails db:migrate